 The Population Figures constitute the definitive series of resident population figures in Spain since 2012.
 For each year, data are provided to 1 January and 1 July, starting with 1 July 2012.
 In addition, the series of results links backwards to the Intercensal Population Estimates to 1 January 2012, and with the successive Population Censuses carried out in Spain.

-The length of the series of comparable data published on Population Figures is, currently, 14 reference dates.
-If we take into account the total series of data on the resident population in Spain since 1971, the length of the series is 97.
+The length of the series of comparable data published on Population Figures is, currently, 12 reference dates.
+If we take into account the total series of data on the resident population in Spain since 1971, the length of the series is 95.
 If we add the figures from Population Censuses before 1970 to this, the length of the series would be greater than 100.
-That is:

 The Population Figures are formed according to the concepts and definitions established by Eurostat in Regulation 1260/2013 of the European Parliament and of the Council on European demographic statistics, which favours their international comparability.